The index of an Eisenstein ideal and multiplicity one: Introduction

 The author expects that the above upper bound is optimal unless $\varpi_0(\m)=1$.

+Let us briefly remark upon the proof of the above theorem.
+First, we generalize some of Mazur's work to analyze $J_0(N)[\m]$.
+Next, we use Vatsal's work \cite{Va05} on the Shimura subgroup to understand how many copies of $\muell$'s can be contained in $J_0(N)[\m]$.
+Last, by the recent work of Brumer and Kramer \cite{BK14} on the extension group of $\muell$ by $\zell$ (over $\Z[1/N]$), we get an upper bound on $\dim J_0(N)[\m]$.

 Theorem \ref{thm:multi} can be applied to the study of the structure of $J_0(N)[\m]$.
-If multiplicity one holds, it gives one of the models of the associated Galois representation $\rho_{\m}$ to $\m$.
-Moreover, $J_0(N)[\m]$ can only be ramified at $\ell$ and a prime divisor $p$ of $N$ such that $p \equiv \pm 1 \modl$.
+If a multiplicity one theorem holds, it gives one of the models of the Galois representation $\rho_{\m}$ associated to $\m$.
+Moreover, $J_0(N)[\m]$ can only be ramified at $\ell$ and at most a single prime divisor $p$ of $N$ such that $p \equiv \pm 1 \modl$.
+(See the proof of Theorem \ref{multi}.)
 In the case when $N$ is the product of two distinct primes $p$ and $q$, we prove a more precise result on $\dim J_0(N)[\m]$.
 This result also gives the description of the Galois module $J_0(N)[\m]$ by computing its dimension as a vector space over $\T/{\m}\simeq \F_{\ell}$.